seleniumbase/SeleniumBase/help_docs/js_package_manager.md

     driver.execute_script(script_to_add_js % js_link)
 ```

-<p>Now that you've loaded the JavaScript into the browser, you may also want to load some CSS to go along with it:</p>
+<p>Now that you've loaded JavaScript into the browser, you may also want to load some CSS to go along with it:</p>

 ```python
 self.add_css_link(css_link)